Sylvia is on a mission to help children in Zambia

 Sylvia is a veteran of aid visits.
 She's been to places like Sierra Leone and Zambia on ten occasions.

-The charity will be working with their established long-term project partners in the country, who help children living on the streets of Lusaka.
+The charity will be working with its established long-term project partners in the country, who help children living on the streets of Lusaka.

 "It's been ten years since I was last in Zambia," says Sylvia.
 "I have been on other projects and carried out other volunteer work.

 "But the last time I was in Zambia, it was to a different part of Zambia.
-Last time, in 2012, I helped local developers building a school in the Ndola region and worked with local agencies to deliver aid items to families.
+I helped local developers building a school in the Ndola region and worked with local agencies to deliver aid items to families.

 "But I will be seeing the country in a new light this time."